CR England Truck Accident Lawyers

 - Operating a truck while impaired by illness

 - Operating a truck while impaired by fatigue

 - Reckless driving

 - Driving without a commercial driver's license

-In the same period, the company's trucks were in 649 collisions, which resulted in 265 injuries and killed 20 people.
+In the same period, the company's trucks were in 649 collisions, which resulted in 265 injuries and 20 fatalities.
 See for yourself—find out how often trucking companies get into accidents on the FMCSA website.
-Statistics like this are why our C.R.
+Statistics like these are why our C.R.
 England truck accident attorneys fight to hold trucking companies accountable for their practices and policies.
 Large trucks make up less than 5 percent of the vehicles on the road, but they are a factor in 11 percent of the fatalities!
-When people are hurt or killed in trucking accidents—including truck drivers—then companies need to step up and take responsibility for those losses.
+When people are harmed in truck accidents—including truck drivers—companies need to step up and take responsibility for those losses.
 When they don't, innocent people pay the price.